AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 In the [`reducedDim`](https://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html#dimensionality-reduction-results) of the integrated `SingleCellExperiment` object, you can find the following:

-- Integrated results stored in the reduced dimensions and named using the associated type of integration performed.
+Batch-corrected embeddings stored in the reduced dimensions and named using the associated type of integration performed.
-For example, where `fastMNN` is the type of integration performed, the PCA integration results are stored in `fastMNN_PCA` and can be accessed using `reducedDim(sce, "fastMNN_PCA")`.
+For example, if `fastMNN` is the type of integration performed, the PCA integration results are stored in `fastMNN_PCA` and can be accessed using `reducedDim(sce, "fastMNN_PCA")`.
 The UMAP results can similary be accessed using `reducedDim(sce, "fastMNN_UMAP")`.

 You can find more information on the above in the [processing information documentation](../additional-docs/processing-information.md).